Module aws_lambda_powertools.metrics.provider.datadog

 self.provider.add_metric(name=name, value=value, timestamp=timestamp, **tags)

-def serialize_metric_set(self, metrics: List | None = None) -> List:
+def serialize_metric_set(self, metrics: list | None = None) -> list:

 return self.provider.serialize_metric_set(metrics=metrics)